tphippen/GettingCleaningDataProject/CodeBook.md

 "Body" - corresponds to the body component of an acceleration signal
 "Gravity" - corresponds to the gravity component of an acceleration signal

-If the variabl name contains
+If the variable name contains
 "Jerk" - the measurement pertains to acceleration over time

 If the variable names contains
-"Magnitude" - the measurement is the mean of the Euclidean magnitude
+"Magnitude" - refers to Euclidean magnitude of a measurement

 1. subjectID - the subject identifier, a number between 1 and 30 inclusive
 2. activityLabel - the activity performed by the subject while by being measured.
 Activities include "walking", "walking upstairs", "walking downstairs", "sitting", "standing", and "laying"
 3. meanTimeBodyAccelerometerMeanX
 4. meanTimeBodyAccelerometerMeanY
 5. meanTimeBodyAccelerometerMeanZ
 6. meanTimeBodyAccelerometerStandardDeviationX
 7. meanTimeBodyAccelerometerStandardDeviationY
 8. meanTimeBodyAccelerometerStandardDeviationZ
 9. meanTimeGravityAccelerometerMeanX
 10. meanTimeGravityAccelerometerMeanY
 11. meanTimeGravityAccelerometerMeanZ
 12. meanTimeGravityAccelerometerStandardDeviationX
 13. meanTimeGravityAccelerometerStandardDeviationY
 14. meanTimeGravityAccelerometerStandardDeviationZ
 15. meanTimeBodyAccelerometerJerkMeanX
 16. meanTimeBodyAccelerometerJerkMeanY
 17. meanTimeBodyAccelerometerJerkMeanZ
 18. meanTimeBodyAccelerometerJerkStandardDeviationX
 19. meanTimeBodyAccelerometerJerkStandardDeviationY
 20. meanTimeBodyAccelerometerJerkStandardDeviationZ
 21. meanTimeBodyGyroscopeMeanX
 22. meanTimeBodyGyroscopeMeanY
 23. meanTimeBodyGyroscopeMeanZ